like-a-freedom/rusty-intervals-mcp/README.md

 ### Events/Calendar (9 tools)

+Note: Intervals.icu event IDs are numeric; the MCP tools accept either numbers or strings and forward them as required by the API.

 | Tool | Description |
 |------|-------------|
 | `get_events` | Get planned events and workouts from calendar |